cepharum/js-i18n/README.md

-# vue-i18n
+# js-i18n

-an i18n service for VueJS
+an i18n service for Javascript

 ## License

 MIT

+## About

+This module provides a commonly useful implementation for handling i18n and l10n in Javascript-based applications.